Updated December 14, 2017

 Which one should I use?

 It’s always difficult to say which plugin is appropriate since it all depends on what you want to achieve, your budget and requirements.
-Nevertheless, it seems that woocommerce is the one that is currently the best ecommerce plugin for WordPress because they have managed to offer a lot of functionality into a plugin that is easy to use and expand.
+Nevertheless, it seems that ECWID is the best simple ecommerce plugin for WordPress.